-In Berlin we look at the raids on the city, starting at the impressive air force museum at Gatow, which has a large collection of aircraft from WW1 to the Cold War period.
-We then visit Berlin War Cemetery where many RAF Bomber Command crews are buried.
+In Berlin we look at the raids on the city but start at the impressive air force museum in Gatow, which has a large collection of aircraft from WWI to the Cold War Period.
+We then visit Berlin War Cemetery where many RAF Bomber Command Crews are buried.
 Around the city we see Flak Tower defences and the air raid shelters used to protect Berliners from the bombs.
-In the evening, join us on an optional visit around Berlin’s WWII sights.
+In the evening join us on an optional visit around Berlin’s WWII sites.

 In the morning, we see one of the last remaining Flak Towers then travel to Hannover and visit the Air Force museum (entrance approximately €6 per person) which has some impressive WWII items as well as a memorial to Second World War air crew.
 In Hannover itself we see some of the signs of the bombing raids, ending the day at Hannover War Cemetery where more than 2,000 graves of bomber crew casualties can be found.
 We stay overnight in Hannover.